denysvitali/openhands-runtime-go/FINDINGS.md

 ## Comparison Summary:

-The `openhands-runtime-go` project appears to be a reimplementation of the core runtime functionality of `All-Hands-AI/OpenHands`.
-The key difference identified so far is the lack of advanced editor support and persistent bash/tmux sessions in the Go version.
-The Go project's `executor` package will be critical to compare against how OpenHands handles command execution and sandboxing.
-The Go project will need to replicate the sandbox orchestration capabilities of the reference OpenHands project.
+The `openhands-runtime-go` project is intended to *be* the runtime itself, running within a Docker container, similar to how the Python-based OpenHands runtime operates.
+The key difference identified so far is the lack of advanced editor support and persistent bash/tmux sessions *within this runtime container* in the Go version.
+The Go project's `executor` package will be critical to compare against how OpenHands handles command execution and sandboxing *within the same container*.
+The Go project will need to manage processes (like tmux and openvscode-server) directly within its own container, rather than orchestrating separate sandbox containers.

 ## Next Steps:
 1. Deep dive into the `executor/` package in `openhands-runtime-go` to understand its current capabilities.